Nikkei tops key level after China data

 "It's difficult to buy with nagging worries about Europe still in the background, but small-cap reconstruction-related stocks seem to be the sole winners."

-The construction sector has risen 7.2 percent so far this year compared to a flat Topix index.
+The construction sector has risen 7.2 percent so far this year compared to a flat Topix index .TOPX.

 The benchmark .N225 gained 1.1 percent to 8,466.40 on Tuesday, breaking above its 25-day moving average near 8,457, while the broader Topix .TOPX added 0.9 percent to 731.53.